python-cffi/cffi/doc/source/using.rst

 These calling convention specifiers are accepted but ignored on any platform other than 32-bit Windows.

-*New in version 1.3:* the calling convention specifiers are not recognized in previous versions.
-In API mode, you could work around it by using an indirection, like in the example in the section about Callbacks_.
+In CFFI versions before 1.3, the calling convention specifiers are not recognized.
+In API mode, you could work around it by using an indirection, like in the example in the section about Callbacks_ (``"example_build.py"``).
 There was no way to use stdcall callbacks in ABI mode.

 FFI Interface